Handling A Houston Car Accident Case With Amica

 Over the years, our lawyers have negotiated countless Amica car accident cases on behalf of our clients.
 We know what Amica needs to see and hear before they will consider increasing their settlement offer.
 When you hire us, we will use all of our experience to try to negotiate a fair deal for you.

 Do you need an experienced personal injury attorney to help you recover much-needed compensation from Amica?
-Then please do not hesitate to reach out to the team here at Brian White & Associates.
+Then please do not hesitate to reach out to the team here at Attorney Brian White Personal Injury Lawyers.
 We would love to arrange a free consultation at our Houston law offices to discuss your case in greater detail.

 Understanding the Process of Filing an Insurance Claim with Amica